BCIT-SSD-2020-21/passion-project-chantonii/README.md

 - smart moving ghosts
     - increased intelligence as level progess
     - with that, ghost no longer need to move faster
+- user can save progess
+    - players can start at the last played level